gatsbyjs/gatsby/docs/blog/2020-01-23-why-typescript-chose-gatsby/index.md

 - The 'runtime' code inside `useEffect` will be transpiled and verified to be correct by TypeScript
 - The 'runtime' code can re-use the same libraries as the server-side rendering, but have strong guarantees about only being optionally available

 By not using any of the React `setState`-ish APIs, I can guarantee there is no "runtime" React rendering happening on a user's browser either.
-This means the HTML in the built file is exactly what someone will see whether they have JS enabled or not.
+This means the HTML in the built file is exactly what someone will see whether they have JavaScript enabled or not.
 One advantage of this, has been that I can reliably run [`BackstopJS`](https://garris.github.io/BackstopJS/) to take screenshots of these static files to keep track of visual regressions as the site grows and others start to contribute.

-Would I recommend this constraint to people making Gatsby websites, probably not, it's going against the grain (React is a really good tool) of how you're expected to use Gatsby.
+Would I recommend this constraint to people making Gatsby websites?
+Probably not - it's going against the grain (React is a really good tool) of how you're expected to use Gatsby.
 But the trade-off is worth it for me, and it lowers the barrier if a compiler engineer wants to contribute.

 ### Speed

 I'm blown away by how fast Gatsby is for a user.

-The founder of Gatsby, Kyle Mathews [gave a great talk in 2017 on the ways in which Gatsby is fast](https://youtu.be/Gtd-Ht-D0sg?t=961) and [here more recently](https://www.youtube.com/watch?v=HQEotVfTXwk), in rough:
+The founder of Gatsby, Kyle Matthews [gave a great talk in 2017 on the ways in which Gatsby is fast](https://youtu.be/Gtd-Ht-D0sg?t=961) and [here more recently](https://www.youtube.com/watch?v=HQEotVfTXwk), in rough:

 - Pre-fetching of related links
 - Clever splitting of code